jarirliu1986/AngularJS-MyBookManagement/readMe.txt

 This a simple book store web application wrote by Shirley.

-1. Make sure Firefox is your default browser.
-The application should be opened in Firefox
+1. If there is no server installed in your computer, the application could be simply opened in Firefox.
+Or you can run the application on a server.

 2. Please click index.html to open the web page.